gabrielrori/Estimation-and-Detection/README.md

 # Estimation and Detection Repository

-This repository focuses on the study and application of Estimation and Detection.
+Study and application of Estimation and Detection.
 It includes various topics and subtopics that are aimed at aiding the understanding and application of concepts in this subject.

 ## Table of Contents